Abduwali Muse

-Muse was portrayed by Somali actor Barkhad Abdi in the 2013 film Captain Phillips, a dramatization of the hijacking.
+Muse was portrayed by Somali-American actor Barkhad Abdi in the 2013 film Captain Phillips, a dramatization of the hijacking.

 Early life

 Muse was born in Galkayo, a divided city in Somalia.
-The US Federal Bureau of Prisons states he was born in 1990, while his mother states he was born in 1992, and his father states he was born in 1993.

 He grew up in poverty often without food or clothes.
 At a young age he was kicked in the face by a camel and lost two of his front teeth.
 By the age of 12, he was living alone and initially worked as an assistant to taxi drivers before working as a cook for fishermen.
 He was married in 2008 but could not afford to establish a home for himself and his wife.

-At a hearing to determine Muse's age, Assistant United States Attorney Brendan McGuire said to U.S. Magistrate Judge Andrew J. Peck, that Muse had told Americans he was variously 16, 18, 19 and 26 years old.

 Attack on Maersk Alabama

 According to his indictment, Muse was the first of the four men who boarded Maersk Alabama.
 During the attack, he was stabbed in the hand by a sailor.
 The crew attacked and held Muse hostage while Richard Phillips offered him and the pirates money to leave Maersk Alabama safely on the ship's lifeboat.
-However Muse's fellow pirates forced Phillips into the lifeboat before Maersk Alabamas crew could release Muse.
+However, Muse's fellow pirates forced Phillips into the lifeboat before Maersk Alabamas crew could release Muse.
 All four pirates escaped the ship, with Phillips held hostage inside the lifeboat.
-A day later USS Bainbridge intercepted the lifeboat and navy officers negotiated with the armed pirates for hours and agreed to take Muse on board Bainbridge to "meet" with elders from his clan to negotiate the release of Phillips.
-After Muse had been taken on board, the three remaining pirates were shot dead simultaneously by Navy SEAL sharpshooters before Muse was charged and taken into American custody.
+A day later USS Bainbridge intercepted the lifeboat; Navy officers negotiated with the armed pirates for hours and agreed to take Muse on board Bainbridge to "meet" with elders from his clan to negotiate the release of Phillips.
+After Muse had been taken on board, the three remaining pirates were shot dead simultaneously by Navy SEAL sharpshooters.
+Muse was charged and taken into American custody.
 Muse was thought to be the first person to be charged with piracy in an American court in more than 100 years, when courts ruled in 1885 that Ambrose Light was not a pirate vessel.
 A more recent case, 2008's United States v.
 Shi, which was quoted in his indictment, involves murder and a crew member taking over a ship and holding a hostage.